-These types of caulk dominate the shelves at home centers.
-Labels don’t always tell you what’s in the tube, so we’ve included examples of each type in this slideshow.
-But there are many more brands than the ones we show.
-All are available in various colors and paintable.
+These types of caulk dominate the shelves at tool supply stores.
+Labels don’t always tell you what’s in the tube, so we’ve included examples of each type of sealant.

 Acrylic Latex ($2 to $5)

 Acrylic latex caulks are the easiest to apply and smooth out.
 They’re also the only sealants that clean up with water.
 Look for versions labeled “siliconized” or “plus silicone.”
 Adding silicone to acrylic latex improves adhesion and flexibility.